kyuupichan/aiorpcX/docs/json-rpc.rst

    error for the given request ID.
 The error message will be "internal error processing request".

-   :param item: the request ID, normally an integer or string
+   :param request_id: the request ID, normally an integer or string
    :return: the error object
    :rtype: :class:`RPCError`